Hrutuja182/TBO_Frontend_TASK/README.md

 Inconsistent data structure — if the response shape changes over time or isn't properly versioned, it could break the frontend.

-4.How could the UI be made more accessible?
+4. How could the UI be made more accessible?
 Semantic HTML: Using proper tags like <label>, <button>, and headings helps screen readers understand the page structure.

 Alt text: All images include meaningful alt descriptions or fallbacks to help visually impaired users.